Defamation & Reputation Management

 What is Harassment?

-Harassment also very often accompanies defamation claims, if untrue statements are made repeatedly and in lots of different contexts.
+Harassment also very often accompanies defamation and reputation management claims, if untrue statements are made repeatedly and in lots of different contexts.
 We can help clients who are being harassed or stalked by other individuals.

 In some cases, a claim for harassment can be more straightforward, and you have a much longer period of time in which the claim can be brought.